-Highlight the importance of cohesion and establishing communication skills.
+To highlight the importance of cohesion and communication skills.

-- 1. Discuss the benefits of cohesion and a cohesive unit. - If you've worked in a cohesive unit, you know it.
-All the members work well together towards a common goal. - Cohesion is not just important because it feels right.
-Like a properly maintained vehicle, a cohesive unit suffers fewer breakdowns, runs longer, and goes farther. - Research shows that more cohesive units train to higher standards, fight better, suffer fewer casualties, require less administrative support, and are better at withstanding stress. - 2.
-Explain that team cohesion can be trained and developed. - The good news is that unit cohesion is not accidental. - By using the skills you will learn in TeamCORE, your unit can strengthen the characteristics you just identified. - TeamCORE training is designed to highlight the information and skills you and your platoon already have and to strengthen them. - Now let's talk about one thing that can get in the way of unit cohesion social isolation.
+- 1. Discuss the benefits of cohesion and a cohesive team. - If you've worked in a cohesive team, you know it. - All the members work well together towards a common goal and are more effective than a collection of single individuals. - Research shows that more cohesive units - train to higher standards, - fight better, - make better tactical decisions, - suffer fewer casualties, - require less administrative support, and - are better at withstanding stress. - 2.
+Explain that team cohesion can be trained and developed. - The good news is that unit cohesion is not accidental. - By using the skills you will learn in this module, your unit can strengthen its cohesion. - Now let's talk about one thing that can get in the way of unit cohesion - social isolation.